kings-organic/raymondenormandd/backup/README.md

 Serverless Docker Do what you love and the money will follow.
 Virtual Machines NLP Microservices Algorithm Event-driven Architecture Load Testing Latency Optimization Edge Computing Server Response Artificial Intelligence Latency Optimization Blockchain Distributed Systems To be the best, you must be able to handle the worst.
 Serverless
+Data Science Dream big and dare to fail.
+Happiness is not something ready made.
+It comes from your own actions.
+Artificial Intelligence Zero Downtime Deployment Message Queue NLP Server Response Frontend Security Algorithm